Nicky Bomba: 1978-1997: Early years and The Truth

-1998-2004: formation of Banana Oil & Melbourne Ska Orchestra
+1998-2004: formation of Banana Oil and Melbourne Ska Orchestra

 In 1998, Bomba formed a jazz band called Banana Oil, with Andy Baylor on guitar, Tim Neal on keyboards and David Williamson on saxophone.
 They released an album, Guavo Lampo.
 At the APRA Music Awards of 1998 Banana Oil members, Bomba (as Nicholas Caruana), Chris Tabone and Trevor Wraight, won Most Performed Jazz Work for their composition, "My Family".
 The group were also nominated in the same category for "Baylorology" by Baylor and "Neal Shuffle" by Neal.

 In 1999 Bomba formed the band Bomba as a reggae-funk group with himself on guitar, percussion and lead vocals; Simon Bourke on keyboards; Phil Bywater on alto and tenor saxophones and clarinet; Paul Coyle on trumpet and trombone; Barry Deenick on bass guitar and vocals; George Servanis on drums, percussion and vocals; and Mal Webb on trombone and vocals.
 In 2003 his brother, Michael, replaced Bourke on keyboards.
 By 2006 the group had released four albums, Population (April 2000), Solar Plexus (February 2002), Learn to Breathe (March 2005) and Bomba Vs. Laroz (September 2006).

 In March 2003 Bomba founded the Melbourne Ska Orchestra with an ensemble of between 27 and 32 musicians.
 His "idea was to get as many horn players as possible on stage at the same time playing ska skank, the accented upbeat that is typical of ska, the genre that originated in Jamaica in the late 1950s."
 In November that year Bomba joined John Butler (his brother-in-law), together with Shannon Birchall on upright bass, as part of the John Butler Trio to record that group's third studio album, Sunrise Over Sea.
 In March 2004, after the release of the album, he resumed his association with Bomba and with Melbourne Ska Orchestra.